 Our building is also located on the University’s Knowledge Gateway, providing potential opportunities to network with inspiring SMEs who locate their businesses on our Colchester Campus.

 Essex Business School is helping to create the business leaders of the future, those who are creative, innovative and ethically aware.
-In 2017, 80% of our postgraduate taught students were in professional employment or further study within six months of graduating (DLHE 2017).
+93% of our Essex Business School students are in employment or further study (Graduate Outcomes 2020).

 Many of our graduates enjoy careers in financial analysis, management, public administration and accountancy at some of the world’s most well-known organisations and exciting SMEs, including: